D♯ Minor

 D♯ - Fifth finger (5)

 Some music may require you to play the chord with different fingers.
-To get a sense of how the chord sounds and looks on the keyboard, watch our video above.
+To get a sense of how the chord sounds and looks on the piano, watch our video above.

 What are the inversions of D♯ minor?

-If you rearrange the order of the notes in D♯ minor, you can play the two inversions of the chord.
-Learn to play the 1st and 2nd inversions by following the steps below.
+If you rearrange the order of the notes in D♯ minor, you can play two inversions of the chord.
+Learn to play the first and second inversions by following the steps below.

-How to play the 1st inversion of D♯ minor
+How to play the first inversion of D♯ minor

-To play the 1st inversion of D♯ minor, place the F♯ as the lowest note in the chord.
+To play the first inversion of D♯ minor, place F♯ as the lowest note in the chord.
 Use the following fingers to play the chord with your right hand:

 D♯ - Fifth finger (5)